psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 *Griddle* is not gridiron, but is a circular plate of iron (or a broad and shallow pan) made on purpose for baking cakes.
 It is derived from |It is derived from Welsh *greidel*l*, from *greidiaw*, to heat or scorch.
 Gridiron is derived from Swedish-Gothic *grädda*, to bake and iron.
 The griddle-cake mentioned by your correspondent as being made on All-hallows Eve is, I suppose, the same as the soul-cake. ...

 At Ripon, in Yorkshire, the women make a cake on the Eve for every one in the family, and  it is called "cake-night."
 A soul-mass cake was often kept for good luck.
 Mr. Young, in his *History of Whitby*, says: "A lady in Whitby has a soul-mass loaf one hundred years old."
-Hunter, in his *Hallamshire Glossary*, says that the custom of making a peculiar kind of cake on this day is recognised in a deposition of the year 1574, given in Watson’s *History of the House of Warren* (i, 217), wherein the party deposes that his mother knew a certain castle of the Earl of Warren’s, having when a child, according to the custom of that country, gathered soul-cakes there on All Souls' Day.
+Hunter, in his *Hallamshire Glossary*, says that the custom of making a peculiar kind of cake on this day is recognised in a deposition of the year 1574, given in Watson's *History of the House of Warren* (i, 217), wherein the party deposes that his mother knew a certain castle of the Earl of Warren's, having when a child, according to the custom of that country, gathered soul-cakes there on All Souls' Day.
 John PIGGOTT, F.S.A.
 Ulting Maldon.